Azure/KAN/docs/tutorial/setup-guide.md

 ## Pre-requisites
 You need the following items before getting started with the self-hosting setup experience:
 - An active Azure Subscription with Owner role access
+- A Resource Group created in a location where [Azure Custom Vision](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=cognitive-services&regions=all) is available.
 - A Kubernetes cluster, accessible using Azure CLI.
 If you don't have an existing Kubernetes cluster, you can create one easily using Azure Kubernetes Service (AKS): [Quickstart: Deploy an AKS cluster by using the Azure portal - Azure Kubernetes Service | Microsoft Docs](https://docs.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-portal?tabs=azure-cli)
 - An IoT Hub account with at least one IoT Edge device.
 If you don't have any IoT Edge device onboarded onto Azure IoT Hub you can follow [this guide to create an IoT Edge device using an Azure VM](CreateIoTEdgeDevice.md).
 Please note that if you have already used Percept on Azure Stack HCI's WAC Extention to onboard a VM, the VM is already automatically onboarded as an IoT Edge device onto Azure IoT Hub.